BerlinGeekettes/Undiscovered-Country/demos/Redis/README.md

 	Find 10 most popular tags:
 	redis> ZREVRANGE "delicious:all" 0 9 WITHSCORES

-	Find all that have been combined at least 1000 times: redis> ZREVRANGEBYSCORE "delicious:all" +inf 1000 WITHSCORES
+	Find rank of ufo:
+	redis> ZREVRANK delicious:all ufo

+	How often used:
+	redis> ZSCORE delicious:all ufo

-	List all tags that have been combined with "photography" sorted by popularity redis> ZREVRANGE "delicious:photography" 0 -1
+	List all tags that have been combined with "ufo" sorted by popularity redis> ZREVRANGE "delicious:ufo" 0 -1 WITHSCORES

-	redis> ZREVRANGE "delicious:photography" 0 9
+	10 most popular tags combined with ufo redis> ZREVRANGE "delicious:ufo" 0 9 WITHSCORES